janparttimaa/pst-import-service/README.md

     - Distributing folder share to employees so they can move their PST-files.
     - Uploading PST-files to Azure Blob Storage for migration.
 - Separate hard drive to Windows Server called "PST Import Service".
-    - Hard drive must have following 2 folders (one hidden folder and one visible folder):
-        - PST Import Service$
-        - Tools
+    - Size of the hard drive must be 100 GB or larger, e.g. 250 GB is suitable.
 - Admin and Remote Desktop access to Windows Server.
 - Access to [Microsoft Purview](https://compliance.microsoft.com/) -portal as Admin.
 - Make sure that you are following [requirements](https://learn.microsoft.com/en-us/purview/use-network-upload-to-import-pst-files#optional-step-3-view-a-list-of-the-pst-files-uploaded-to-microsoft-365) from Microsoft.
 - Ticketing system e.g. Jira Service Management, where employees can send onboarding requests regarding to PST Import Service.
 - Intranet-site running, for example, on SharePoint Online.
+- Security Group where we can share folder when users can move their PST-files.
+Name of the securitry group can be e.g. "CC-SG PST Import Service Users".
+Replace "CC" with your country code.

 ## Intranet-page of PST Import Service
 First, create dedicated Intranet-page of PST Import Service on your company's local Intranet-site so users can read more information regarding to the PST Import Servcie and they can also have access to send onboarding request to the service if needed.
 Here is the example how the Intranet-page should look like: